 This quiche packs a cheesy combination of bacon and cheddar and parmesan cheeses into every bite.
 Bacon and cheese?
 Yes, please!
 Of course, we toss in fresh spinach leaves, onion, and green onions for color and added nutrition so it's not all fun and games.

 I love making quiches around here.
-It’s one of the low-maintenance breakfasts that I toss in the oven when my husband says he’s on his way home in the morning (he works nights) and by the time he’s home it’s hot and ready.
+It's one of the low-maintenance breakfasts that I toss in the oven while we get ready for the day and then we can enjoy a hot meal together before going our own ways.

-Not only that, but I can use up any number of vegetables or meats in my fridge and pantry.
-A frugal way to clean house before payday and a good way to get my kids to want to eat their veggies!
+- It's great for leftover veggies and meats.
+I love that I can use up any number of vegetables or meats in my fridge and pantry.
+This makes it a frugal way to clean out the pantry before payday and a good way to get my kids to want to eat their veggies!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.